Tongue Tie

 Assessment of a Tongue Tie

-The tongue tie release will be done mid-therapy after you have developed muscle tone and coordination with the muscles around the frenulum.
-Once the release is completed we will work together to develop the tone, coordination and function of the newly released tongue and work towards optimal oral muscle function.
+The tongue tie release will be performed mid-therapy, after you have developed muscle tone and coordination in the muscles around the frenulum.
+Once the release is completed, we will work together to further develop the tone, coordination, and function of the newly released tongue, with the goal of achieving optimal oral muscle function.

 Low Tongue Posture

-What Else Should I Know?
+What Else You Should Know

-Tongue tie won’t prevent a person from speaking, but it can make it hard for them to speak clearly.
+-A tongue tie won’t prevent a person from speaking, but it can make it hard for them to speak clearly.
 For example, a child's vocabulary might be age-appropriate, but their speech is hard to understand.

-Symptoms can come and go as kids grow.
+-Symptoms can come and go as kids grow.
 A tongue tie that caused no trouble through early childhood may become a problem for older kids or teens who want to play a wind instrument or are frustrated or embarrassed because they can’t stick out their tongue.